UPDATE, August 12, 2019. A year later, I signed my contract.

 Weeks passed.
 Over in Scotland, with very little internet connectivity, I was a wreck.
 I think that modern technology has conditioned us to experience adrenaline surges in response to the stimulus of an email notification.
 Ding!
 Your story is shortlisted for a contest!
 Ding!
 You’re waitlisted for a prestigious writer’s conference!
 Ding!
 Your proposal for a presentation has been accepted!
 And these are only positive examples.
 So, secluded in the Castle, I was jonesing for news.
 For DINGS.

 My research told me that four months was the usual window for a manuscript to elicit interest.
-I sought commiseration from my fellow writers in the castle and did my best to immerse myself in revising my second novel (working title: IN ALL GOOD FAITH).
+I sought commiseration from my fellow writers in the castle and did my best to immerse myself in revising my second novel, IN ALL GOOD FAITH.
 On those cold Scottish spring evenings the five fellows read each other’s work or our own work, or read the playwright’s scenes in parts.
 In out sequestered days, minus the constant distraction of internet and household duties, I managed to make some real progress on GOOD FAITH.
 I think, in retrospect, that I was trying to attach myself more deeply to the second story, because I might have to face the prospect of the first one not selling.
 I began to feel distance–physically and emotionally–from that first manuscript.

 We can come up with many defenses when we anticipate rejection.
 Be it personal or professional, rejection hurts.
-I was always the type to break up first in dating, because if one does, one controls the outcome to some degree.
+I was usually the type to break up first in dating, because if one does, one controls the outcome to some degree.

 Professionally, thought, we have to wait.
 We have to allow our work to be critiqued and edited by others and, if it is accepted, allow a price to be negotiated for our babies.
 There are a lot of variables and many things can go wrong, or go sideways.
 While we wait, we must battle insecurity and, in my case, obsessive tendencies.
 I speak only for myself here, from my own experience, so take this all with a grain of salt.
 Although this all sounds dire and it wasn’t always a smooth ride, make no mistake about it: this was something I wanted as much as I’ve ever wanted anything in my life.

-I felt SO grateful to have found an agent to represent my work, and to have my manuscript under consideration.
 I felt grateful that I had another novel in process, that I was inspired to write, and that I had the time and freedom to do so.

 When, in late March, I asked my agent what he had heard from submissions, he began to forward responses.
 While on a walk in the woods on castle grounds, five forwards came in in rapid succession.
 Ding!
 No, because they had something similar in the works; Ding!
 No, because they weren’t looking for Historical Fiction at that time; Ding!
 No, because the editor just didn’t connect with my characters.
 I stopped reading then asked my agent to stop sending them.
 I realized that I could easily fall into an unhealthy spiraling obsession, waiting for each response and attempting to decipher if there were some hidden message, or something being withheld.
 I realized that I was taking these rejections to heart to an unhealthy degree.

 At this point I had something of a self-reckoning.
-I had to wrestle with the fact that might book might not sell.
+I had to wrestle with the fact that my book might not sell.
 I had to admit to myself that I had, over time, allowed this whole process to take over my life.
 First, I had wanted to learn to write, then to finish a novel, then to make it as good a book as I was capable of, then to find an agent, and then to see it published.
 All through the process I sought validation.
 I still do.
 I realized that my thinking was that if this book did not sell I was invalidated.
 A fraud.
 An impostor. (see previous post).

 I decided I only wanted to hear good news.